t4d-gmbh/git-and-science/source/content/versioning_vs_reproducibility/reproducibility.md

 Replicability, on the other hand, refers to the situation where an analysis conducted with different data on the same study subject leads to the same conclusions.

 :::{note}
-For an in-depth exploration of this subject, we recommend reading [Reproducibility and Replicability in Science](https://nap.nationalacademies.org/read/25303/chapter/6) (National Academies of Sciences, 2019)
+For an in-depth exploration of this subject, we recommend reading [Understanding Reproducibility and Replicability](https://nap.nationalacademies.org/read/25303/chapter/6) (In: _Reproducibility and Replicability in Science_, National Academies of Sciences, 2019)
 :::

 Based on these definitions, our focus here is on a narrow interpretation of reproducibility.
 More specifically we consider reproducibility when the same implementation of a method applied to the exact same data produces the same result, as it is commonly adopted in computer science.